 - VOICE: This study is testing different ways of preventing women in South Africa, Uganda and Zimbabwe from getting HIV infection.
 At first, the study was comparing people taking a daily dose of Truvada®, a daily dose of Tenofovir (another anti-AIDS medicine), or daily use of a Tenofovir vaginal gel with people taking a tablet that did not contain medication or using gel that did not have Tenofovir.
-The study was changed in September 2011 and again in November 2011 after a review team found out that it was unlikely that those assigned to take daily Tenofovir tablets and gel were going to have fewer HIV infections than those who were not.
-The groups assigned to take Tenofovir tablets, Tenofovir gel and the gel that did not have Tenofovir were stopped, but the group assigned to take Truvada® tablets is still being compared to people taking a tablet that does not contain medication. - STRAND: This was a much smaller study that examined the levels of the drug tenofovir in hair and blood samples when this antiretroviral was taken at different time intervals.
+Researchers found that too few women had used the gel or tablets to be able to tell whether they would work to prevent HIV infection. - STRAND: This was a much smaller study that examined the levels of the drug tenofovir in hair and blood samples when this antiretroviral was taken at different time intervals.
 Tenofovir is one of the components of Truvada®, the drug used in our HPTN 067/ADAPT study.
 As expected, the STRAND study found that the amount of drug in the body is higher when PrEP tablets are taken more frequently.
 Using PrEP seven days per week resulted in the highest drug levels.
 Using PrEP 4 days per week resulted in lower levels, but when compared to data from the iPrEX study this amount appeared to be enough to protect against HIV infection in most men who have sex with men.
 Using PrEP 2 days per week resulted in even lower drug levels but the iPrEx study results suggest that this can still reduce the risk of acquiring HIV infection to some extent.
 There was no evidence that men taking less than 2 tablets per week would have any protection.